 Alison Grimm '12, Sculpture, will exhibit her work in a juried show at the Mid-America College Art Association's biennial conference in Detroit, Michigan.
 The exhibit will run August 3 - October 6, 2012 and will take place at Wayne State University's Elaine L. Jacob Gallery.

 Dan Hodges '07, Sculpture, was accepted into the MFA Applied Craft & Design Program at the Oregon College of Art and Craft.

 Jenni Denekas was accepted into the MFA in Applied Craft and Design Program at the Pacific Northwest College of Art in Portland, Oregon.

-Recent graduate Coree Affleck ‘05 has been accepted into the graduate program at the University of Delaware with a full scholarship and stipend.
+Coree Affleck ‘05, was accepted into the graduate program at the University of Delaware with a full scholarship and stipend.